addiscent/vagrant-ruby-rails/README.md

 * Unreliable Internet connection.

-* One or more web sites which provide source code, or build scripts, have become unavailable, (broken links, or temporarily offline).
+* One or more web sites which provide source code, or build scripts, have become unavailable, (broken links, temporarily or permanently offline).

 * Missing, misconfigured, or incompatible versions of _Vagrant_ or _VirtualBox_.

 After you have found something suspicious, address it, either by changing some configuration of your _host_, (most likely to resolve the problem), or by modifying the provisioning script, (see broken links, above).

-Then, try again to install _vagrant-ruby-rails_.
+Then, try again to "vagrant up" _vagrant-ruby-rails_.
 Before doing so, be aware that the _.sh_ provisioning scripts in this version of _vagrant-ruby-rails_ are not idempotent, meaning, the likelyhood of producing a correctly provisioned _vagrant-ruby-rails_ _Vagrant Box_ is low if you simply re-run "vagrant up" after installation failed, even after you have implemented a "guaranteed" fix for an error.
-Unless you know otherwise, your best course of action is to execute "vagrant destroy", and then execute "vagrant up" again.
+Unless you know otherwise, your best course of action after implementing an error correction is to execute "vagrant destroy", and then execute "vagrant up" again.

 ## The Short List Of Online References